Identification of relevant subtypes via preweighted sparse clustering: Results

+It is interesting to note that these results are consistent with previously published studies on the risk factors for first-onset TMD in the OPPERA study.
+As observed in Figure \ref{F:psc_oppera_ws}, the primary clusters differed mainly with respect to measures of autonomic function whereas the secondary clusters differed mainly with respect to measures of psychologial distress.
+Previous research found that the measures of autonomic function collected in OPPERA were not associated with first-onset TMD \citep{jG13} whereas many psychological variables were strong predictors of first-onset TMD \citep{rF13}.

+It is also interesting to compare these results with clusters identified by \citet{eB16}. \citet{eB16} used a supervised clustering method to identify three clusters, one of which was associated with significantly greater risk of first-onset TMD than the other two clusters.
+Participants in this high-risk cluster had higher levels of pain sensitivity and psychological distress than participants in the other clusters.
+Our current findings suggest that rather than a single set of clusters associated with pain sensitivity and psychological distress, there may be a primary/secondary/tertiary hierarchy of clusters, with the secondary clusters (associated with psychological distress) driving the association between the clusters and first-onset TMD.
+Further research is needed to validate this hypothesis.

-Finally, we applied supervised sparse clustering (as well as three other variants of clustering discussed earlier) to the OPPERA case-control data and prospective cohort data.
-The results are shown in Tables \ref{T:ssc_oppera} and \ref{T:ssc_oppera2}.
-While all four methods identified clusters that were associated with chronic TMD, the clusters produced by supervised sparse clustering and supervised clustering were much more strongly associated with TMD than the clusters produced by the methods that did not consider an outcome variable.
-Similarly, the two supervised clustering methods identified clusters associated with first-onset TMD whereas the clusters identified by the other two methods were not associated with first-onset TMD.
+Finally, we applied supervised sparse clustering (as well as several other methods discussed earlier) to the OPPERA data.
+The results are shown in Table \ref{T:ssc_oppera2}.
+The two supervised clustering methods identified clusters associated with first-onset TMD whereas the clusters identified by sparse clustering and clustering on the PCA scores were not associated with first-onset TMD.
 This suggests that clustering methods that consider an outcome variable may do a better job of identifying biologically relevant clusters than methods that do not consider this information.
-Note that Tables \ref{T:ssc_oppera} and \ref{T:ssc_oppera2} show the results for predicted clusters on an independent test data set, so they cannot be attributed to overfitting.
+Also, the primary clusters identified by sparse clustering were not associated with first-onset TMD, while the secondary clusters identified by preweighted sparse clustering were associated with first-onset TMD.
+Note that Table \ref{T:ssc_oppera2} show the results for predicted clusters on an independent test data set, so they cannot be attributed to overfitting.